jackyhuynh/MyDevKB/documents/testing-software-document/testing-tools.md

 #### Disadvantage:
 - Time consuming and costly process
 - Requires knowledge of programming languages to draw flow-cart software
-- Drawing chart manually can create human-mistake
+- Drawing chart manually can create human-mistake -> confusing

 ### Applications use the testing technique
 #### <b>kind of applications:</b>